zekesonxx/crediblesource.org/howtoinformstudents.md

 Encourage your students to use Wikipedia to find sources, or to even use for a source on smaller assignements, so long as they check the article's edit history, and check around to make sure that the information in the article is correct, and isn't the result of a feedback loop, deliberate misinformation, or any other source of bad info.

 ### Walled Garden Tools
-EBSCO (and it's sisters) are shit, and are useless to everyone.
+EBSCO (and its sisters) are shit, and are useless to everyone.
 It hides all the bad sources from students, meaning they can never learn how to properly disgintuish them.
 You wouldn't tell a student to only trust books from your school library, because they can't access it after they leave school, and you don't even know if everything there is completely true.

 Walled garden tools are still useful, as sometimes you just don't want to deal with finding good sources, but it's important to teach students the context they live under.